JonnyPS/web-dev-environment/README.md

 ### Gulp tasks

+##### Gulp Watch

-*Run **gulp watch** in the terminal to start browserSync, and watch for any changes to the sass, js or nunjucks templates* *The browser will refresh to render the new view upon any change*
+Run **gulp watch** in the terminal to start browserSync, and watch for any changes to the sass, js or nunjucks templates The browser will refresh to render the new view upon any change

+##### Gulp build

+Run **gulp build** in the terminal once you're ready to deploy the project.
+This ensures everything is optimised.
+Javascript and css files are concatonated and minified, images are compressed and a zip file of all dist folder files is created.